qjac/complete-intro-to-react-v5/README.md

   - hooks return an array `[currentState , updaterFunction]`
   - Holt uses `setX` naming convention for the updater function.
 Not necessary (can be named anything), but makes sense for readability
   - hooks take an arg that is the default state `useSate(`defaultState`)`
+  - `useEffect`
+    - takes place of `componentWillMount`, `componentDidMount`, and `componentDidUpdate`
+    - component renders on screen before `useEffect` runs. `useEffect` runs asynchronously after the component renders and then updates the component and rerenders
+    - final arg for useEffect is an array of dependencies (what variables it's taking in and needs to watch).
+If you want to run it only once after render leave dependancy arg empty and it won't watch for any updates and run again-AND make sure it actually doesn't have dependancies (otherwise it'll keep auto updating with nothing to watch for and crash your api)
 - Rendering
   - Every time something is updated the component rerenders, so it's important to keep render functions light.
 Heavy lifting should be done elsewhere.
 Render function should focus on rendering.